Poll: Which one of my stories is your favorite? Vote Now!

 Sign up for Sam's newsletter (to stay up to date on current projects): HERE

-I rarely use Twitter or Tumblr, but I use my Facebook author page daily; feel free to follow if you want to stay up to date on my current projects! :)
+I occasionally use Twitter, but I use my Facebook author page daily; feel free to follow if you want to stay up to date on my current projects! :)

 Old Man and the Sea Restaurant:

 Oct.
 26, 2011: Hello all!
 Just jotting a note to let you know I am alive.
 I apologize for being a slacker in the update department--been busy with school and work, as usual, but I've added a couple of uncharacteristic extracurriculars this time; I recently got engaged (I know, what?
 Surprised me too) and very newly pregnant!
 So, that's been happening.
 Crazy season. ;) I am going to try to carve out some time to write very soon (could be doing it right now while the BF is playing Batman... but I'm writing this note, and it's also 1:40 am, and the little appleseed in my womb makes me tired like you wouldn't believe.
 At any rate, just letting you know I'm still here, I still get--and read, and appreciate-- your reviews everyday, and I thank you for your continued interest. :)

 DUE TO THE WAVE IN PLAGIARISM ON THIS SITE LATELY: I am warning anyone who even THINKS momentarily about stealing my work, I will bring a lawsuit on your ass so fast your head will spin.
 Every work on this site is original and COPYRIGHTED.
 Don't be lazy, use your own ideas.
 We writers work long and hard to bring ours to fruition.